john0234/cache_simulator_2/project4_faul7249_john0234/README.txt

 Test Cases:

 We have 3 different tests, each are tested using a fully associative cache, a directly mapped cache, and a set associative cache.
+These are to be used to fully test to make sure that with different types of caches the simulator will still run smoothly.

 Test 1:

 This test case consists of a few loads and stores and is meant to test the cache of its ability to use and perform store words.
+This is important because store word is a privitol function and has to function properly throughout the simulator.

 Test 2: